 As much as minimalistic running appeals to some, it is a nightmare for others.
 Using gadgets and accessories can make your running more comfortable, and more data-driven.
-Measuring your cadence, heart beat, pace, burned calories, etc. does make running more complex, but it also helps you take more informed decisions that can drastically improve your performance.So here is a list of some accessories runners should have.
+Measuring your cadence, heartbeat, pace, burned calories, etc. does make running more complex, but it also helps you make more informed decisions that can drastically improve your performance.So here is a list of some accessories runners should have.

 5 Accessories Runners Should Have

 With the ever-growing market of accessories and technology, the options we have are endless.
 Though some of the accessories runners should have are listed below, they aren’t an absolute must-have, they sure are the ones that are worth having by your side.

 1. A Running Shoe That Suits Your Type:

 Shoes give the basic foundation to the act of running.
 This might seem very obvious to most people, but they still end up buying the wrong pair.
 Many runners need corrected soles to support their feet.
 This correction is required to balance the pronation that a lot of us suffer from.